-The company’s popular Fenix line has become a preference for sports and outdoor enthusiasts.
-This is a great sports watch which contains most things you would want for fitness training plus feature sets for outdoor navigation.
-A wearable for those who are into multi sports and want to be able to track everything.
+Garmin’s popular Fenix line has become a preference for sports and outdoor enthusiasts.
+This is a great smartwatch which contains most things you would want for fitness training plus feature sets for outdoor navigation.
+A wearable for those who are into multi-sports and want to be able to track absolutely everything.

 Essential reading: Top fitness trackers and health gadgets

-Now all eyes are on Garmin and the next iteration in its Fenix series.
+But many are looking beyond the incremental edition wondering when we’ll see Fenix 6.
 Competition is stiff, so its a fair bet that the company will set its aims high once again.

-The same consideration applies to the possible introduction of a touch-screen.
+The same consideration applies to the possible introduction of a touch or a high-res screen.
 While a better screen is a possibility, the company will not want to compromise battery life so will opt to keep the physical buttons on the sides for navigation.
 The decision not to offer a touchscreen is practical because athletes would find a touchscreen difficult to use in wet weather or when swimming.

 Garmin appears to be adapting a similar design across its latest crop of sports watches so its unlikely it will stray very much from that.
 Why change something that works?
 We, therefore, don’t expect to see any drastic changes on that front in the Fenix 6.